inlg2025/inlg2025.github.io/sitedata/cfp.md

 We invite the submission of long and short papers, as well as system demonstrations, related to all aspects of Natural Language Generation (NLG), including data-to-text, concept-to-text, text-to-text and vision-to-text approaches.
 Accepted papers will be presented as oral talks or posters.

 The event is organized under the auspices of the Special Interest Group on Natural Language Generation ([SIGGEN](https://aclweb.org/aclwiki/SIGGEN)) of the Association for Computational Linguistics ([ACL](https://aclweb.org/)).
-The event will be held from TBA.
-INLG 2025 will be taking place after TBA-conference nearby in Kyoto.
+The event will be held from October 29 to November 2, 2025.
+INLG 2025 will be taking place in Vietnam Institute for Advanced Study in Mathematics, Hanoi, Vietnam.

 ### Important dates

 All deadlines are Anywhere on Earth (UTC-12)

-- START system regular paper submission deadline: TBA
-- ARR commitment to INLG deadline via START system: TBA
-- START system demo paper submission deadline: TBA
+- Regular paper submission deadline: June 28, 2025
-- Notification: TBA
+- Notification: August 16, 2025
-- Camera ready: TBA
+- Camera ready: September 14, 2025
-- Conference: TBA
+- Conference: October 29 - November 2, 2025

 ### Topics